interrogator/corpkit/doc_about.md

 ## Testers, contributors, helpers, friends

 Special thanks to James Davidson, who has contributed documentation to the project.
 Also to Marvin Lam, Sigrid Klerke, and anybody else who has been using *corpkit* in its early, buggy stages without telling me.
+Stephen Skalicky's comprehensive testing and feature suggestions have proven invaluable.
 There's also Jin Huang, who absolutely nailed the "*interro-gator*" logo.
 Finally, Mick O'Donnell (creator of UAM Corpus Tool) deserves a lot of thanks for not only his advice, but also his tireless commitment to developing software for functional linguists.

 ## Me